ricardoribeiroff/SteamAchievementManager-local/README.md

-# Steam Achievement Manager (SAM) - LOCAL SAVE FORK
+# Steam Achievement Export

-This repository contains a modified fork of the original Steam Achievement Manager (SAM) open-source tool.
+This repository contains a modified fork of Steam Achievement Manager (SAM).

-**The core functionality of this fork has been changed:** **Achievement modifications are NOT pushed to the Steam API.** Instead, the tool captures the selected achievement state and saves it locally to a persistent INI file.
+**The core functionality of SAM has been changed:** **Achievement modifications are NOT pushed to the Steam API.** Instead, the tool captures the selected achievement state and saves it locally to a persistent INI file.

 ## 💾 Local Achievement Saving Feature